cakephp/authentication/docs/Identifiers.md

 # Identifier resolvers

-Identifier resolver is an adapter for a datasource.
-It is used to find an identity in a database or any other data store.
+Identifier resolvers provide adapters for different datasources.
+They allow you to control which source identities are searched in.
+They are separate from the identifiers so that they can be swapped out independently from the identifier method (form, jwt, basic auth).

 ## ORM Resolver

-Identity resolver for CakePHP ORM.
+Identity resolver for the CakePHP ORM.

 Configuration options:

-* **userModel**: The user model.
-Default is `Users` and all pages will be checked.
+* **userModel**: The user model identities are located in.
+Default is `Users`.
 * **finder**: The finder to use with the model.
 Default is `all`.

 In order to use ORM resolver you must require `cakephp/orm` in your `composer.json` file.